Board approved September 11, 2022

 - All parties and witnesses are expected to cooperate in the investigation by providing accurate, truthful and timely information.

-- If, during the course of the investigation, the investigator(s) becomes aware of additional alleged violation(s) of the Professional Conduct Policy, the Committee on Professional Conduct will determine whether the matter will be investigated and adjudicated as part of the pending matter (with notification to the parties), or be addressed separately under this policy.
+- If, during the course of the investigation, the Investigator(s) becomes aware of additional alleged violation(s) of the Professional Conduct Policy and Procedures, the Committee on Professional Conduct will determine whether the additional matter will be investigated and adjudicated as part of the pending matter (with notification to the parties), or be addressed separately under this policy.
 The decision to investigate additional alleged violations is within the sole discretion of the AAR Committee on Professional Conduct.

 - Neither party has a burden of proof.
-Rather, the investigator’s task is to assemble information so that the Committee on Professional Conduct can make a determination, based on substantive evidence, as to whether the respondent violated the Professional Conduct Policy.
+Rather, the Investigator’s task is to assemble information so that the Committee on Professional Conduct can make a determination, based on substantial evidence, as to whether the Respondent violated the Professional Conduct Policy and Procedures.

-- At the close of the investigation, the investigator will provide the Committee on Professional Conduct chair with the dossier of the case: a copy of the original complaint form, any written response, a chronology of the investigation, a summary of each interview, relevant correspondence, and any exhibits submitted.
-The investigator will write a brief report to the Committee on Professional Conduct that contains, among other information, recommended factual findings based on the preponderance of the evidence, an analysis of the credibility of the parties and witnesses, as appropriate, and a recommended finding as to whether the Professional Conduct Policy was violated.
+- At the close of the investigation, the Investigator will provide the Committee on Professional Conduct chair with the dossier of the case: a copy of the original complaint form, any written response, a chronology of the investigation, a summary of each interview, relevant correspondence, and any exhibits submitted.
+The Investigator will write a brief report to the Committee on Professional Conduct that contains, among other information, recommended factual findings based on substantial evidence, an analysis of the credibility of the parties and witnesses, as appropriate, and a recommended finding as to whether the Professional Conduct Policy was violated.

-- The Committee on Professional Conduct chair will share these materials with the Committee on Professional Conduct and the Executive Director.
-At their discretion, a report of the investigation will be sent to the complainant and respondent.
+- The Committee on Professional Conduct Chair will share these materials with the Committee on Professional Conduct and the Executive Director.
+At their discretion, a report of the investigation may be sent to the Complainant and Respondent.
 Some information may be withheld from the parties on the grounds that it is irrelevant, unduly prejudicial, or may seriously jeopardize the physical safety of a party or a witness.
 Any information sent to one party will be sent to the other.

-- At least five Committee on Professional Conduct members must be present in order for a determination to be made.
+A. At least three Committee on Professional Conduct members must be present in order for a determination to be made.

-- The Committee on Professional Conduct Chair convenes all meetings of the committee and submits the official notes for the minutes.
-The Chair may vote only to break a tie.
+B. The Committee on Professional Conduct Chair convenes all meetings of the CPC and submits the official notes for the minutes.

-- The investigator(s) and an ethics or legal consultant may be present during the meeting but will not vote on final actions taken.
+C. The Investigator(s) and an ethics or legal consultant may be present during the meeting but will not vote on final actions taken.

-- If an investigation report has been sent to the complainant and respondent, each party may submit to the Chair a written response to the materials it receives from the investigator.
+D. If an investigation report has been sent to the Complainant and Respondent, each party may submit to the Chair a written response to the materials it receives from the Investigator.
 The response must be sent to the Chair within twenty-one calendar days from when the material is sent to the party.
-The committee may then solicit additional information from a party or any other source but will not accept information provided at either party’s initiative after the twenty-one day period unless the Chair determines that there are exceptional circumstances that warrant consideration of the information.
+The CPC may then solicit additional information from a party or any other source but will not accept information provided at either party’s initiative after the twenty-one-day period unless the Chair determines that there are exceptional circumstances that warrant consideration of the information.

-- New information obtained from a party will be shared with the other party at least two weeks prior to the meeting, if time permits.
+E. New information obtained from a party will be shared by the Facilitator with the other party at least two weeks prior to the meeting, if time permits.
 The party receiving the information will have the opportunity to respond to it, if time permits.

-- If the committee discovers additional violations of standards previously not cited based on new information or reasonable interpretation of existing information, the respondent will be given notice not less than two weeks prior to the meeting.
-The additional allegations will be considered part of the current investigation.
+F. If the CPC discovers additional violations of standards previously not cited based on new information or reasonable interpretation of existing information, the Respondent will be given notice not less than two weeks prior to the meeting.
+The additional allegations may be considered part of the current investigation.

-- The meeting will usually be held within three months of the Chair’s receipt of the investigator’s report and the parties’ written responses.
+H. The initial CPC meeting will usually be held within three months of the Chair’s receipt of the Investigator’s report and the parties’ written responses.

-- After reviewing the evidence and deliberating, the committee shall decide one of the following:
+I. After reviewing the evidence and deliberating, the CPC shall decide one of the following:

 - no violation of the Professional Conduct Policy occurred.

-When the Committee on Professional Conduct finds that the respondent violated the Professional Conduct Policy, it may proceed to impose sanctions.
+When the Committee on Professional Conduct finds that the Respondent violated the Professional Conduct Policy and Procedures, it may proceed to impose sanctions.
 Sanctions may include the following:

-- Admonishment: The Committee on Professional Conduct finds that the member violated the Professional Conduct Policy, acknowledges the violation, and decides that education regarding appropriate ethical conduct is proportionally responsive to the violation and is reasonably calculated to ensure future compliance with the Professional Conduct Policy.
+- Admonishment: The Committee on Professional Conduct finds that the Respondent violated the Professional Conduct Policy and Procedures, acknowledges the violation, and decides that education regarding appropriate ethical conduct is proportionally responsive to the violation and is reasonably calculated to ensure future compliance with the Professional Conduct Policy and Procedures.

-- Suspension of membership: Suspension is appropriate when the respondent commits a serious policy violation, or repeatedly violates the Professional Conduct Policy and/or where the Committee on Professional Conduct finds that the respondent does not understand and/or accept responsibility nor appreciate the serious nature and/or consequences of the violation.
+- Suspension of membership: Suspension is appropriate when the Respondent commits a serious policy violation, or repeatedly violates the Professional Conduct Policy and Procedures and/or where the Committee on Professional Conduct finds that the Respondent does not understand and/or accept responsibility nor appreciate the serious nature and/or consequences of the violation.
 Suspension of membership is not disproportionate to the violation.
 The suspension may be imposed for any length of time and will remain in place until a specifically identified problem or condition is addressed to the satisfaction of the Committee on Professional Conduct.

-- Revocation of Membership: Revocation of membership is appropriate in particularly serious policy violations and/or where in the Committee on Professional Conduct’ judgment, the member demonstrates an essential lack of professionalism, knowledge of the procedures, character, or conduct consistent with membership in the AAR.
-This sanction may also represent the judgment of the Committee on Professional Conduct that the member’s conduct constitutes a threat to the well-being of the complainant, the AAR community, and/or the public.
+- Revocation of Membership: Revocation of membership is appropriate in particularly serious policy violations and/or where in the Committee on Professional Conduct’s judgment, the Respondent demonstrates an essential lack of professionalism, knowledge of the procedures, character, or conduct consistent with membership in the AAR.
+This sanction may also represent the judgment of the Committee on Professional Conduct that the Respondent’s conduct constitutes a threat to the well-being of the Complainant, the AAR community, and/or the public.

 Each of the above sanctions could include banning from AAR events and activities.